 Case #2: On a different project, we had a problem in that the category page would take a long time to load.
 Using Blackfire, we found that there were over 950 queries.
 We could see where they were coming from and then in correcting 3 lines of codes, we reduced the query count by half!

 A profiler is a handy tool when there are problems with performance.
 Even if you believe that you know where the problems are, you can still get lost in quantity and layers.
-Use a profiler, rather than guess at the problem — spend a couple of hours with it, analyse the results and then critical factors will be found, where, with targeted work, a lot of time in terms of performance can be reconquered.
+Use a profiler, rather than guess at the problem — spend a couple of hours with it, analyze the results and then critical factors will be found, where, with targeted work, a lot of time in terms of performance can be reconquered.